Many of us have lent our car to a friend or family member to make a quick errand.

 It turns out Larry lost his license three years before the accident because he had received several moving violations and had been involved in two accidents that were his fault.
 After the accident, Larry moves to Mexico and cannot be located ever again.
 Maricela comes to our office and wants justice.
 After an exhaustive search, we discover that suing Larry is not possible because he cannot be located.
 The question now becomes whether we can sue Juan, the owner of the vehicle, for loaning the vehicle to Larry.

-In this post, we will look at how we might hold Juan responsible for Maricela and Mia’s injuries under the doctrine of negligent entrustment.
+In this case, Juan could be held responsible for Maricela and Mia’s injuries under the doctrine of negligent entrustment.

 - The owner entrusted his or her vehicle to another person;